 Abdominal muscle separation (or Diastasis Recti) is a completely normal and necessary part of pregnancy.
 As your baby grows your abdominal area accommodates by stretching the skin, muscles and connective tissue.
 During this process the line down the middle of your abdominals (known as your Linea Alba) stretches also and this increases the distance between the two sides of your rectus abdominis muscles, known as abdominal separation.

-There are many factors that we think might affect how large your gap may be during/after pregnancy, including:
+There are many factors that we think might affect how large your abdominal separation may be during/after pregnancy, including:

 - How many babies you were carrying (eg, twins, triplets!)